 Considering the fact that a lot of BlueBet’s competitors, particularly in the US and UK, do have live streaming, you would like to think that BlueBet will fix this in the near future.
 It certainly would lead to a more engaging betting experience and improve the customer experience.

 As for in-play betting, well, this is against Australian laws at online sites.
 Instead, you'll have to use the telephone to lodge bets of $50 or more.

 Some bookmakers will limit the amount of cash that can be won at any one time which can be frustrating for those out there that like to play very high odds bets or with huge stakes.
 But is BlueBet one of those?

 The answer is yes.
 BlueBet places a withdrawal limit to $100,000 at any one time.
 To most of us, this will not be a problem at all, but for the high rollers out there, some reconsidering might need to be done.
 Interestingly, customers who make their payments over the phone are entitled to a maximum withdrawal of $200,000.
-We’re not sure who actually does that these days but the option is there if you need it.
+We’re not sure who actually does that these days (aside from in-play bettors) but the option is there if you need it.

+It’s a shame that BlueBet does not offer eSports markets but then again it makes up for this with a comprehensive racebook offering.
 All good BlueBet reviews should concur that BlueBet offers very good odds and a wide range of markets that are excellent for the Australian audience.
-We’d just like to see a decent welcome bonus some time soon, please!

 If you’re interested in covering another Australian bookie that offers a more modern take on betting then take a look at our Draftstars ratings.
 You can ably compare this and BlueBet side by side and take note of the pros and cons of each platform.